CatBoxy/zcrappy/README.md

 ## Project Introduction

-Welcome to our project!
-This is a Dockerized Express API for scraping MercadoLibre products and tracking their prices.
+Zcrappy is a webscraping service that scrapes product data from an e-commerce site periodically through cron-jobs and sends alerts through telegram messages for every updated price and stock.

 ## Tech Stack

 - Node.js
 - Express
-- PostgreSQL
+- Supabase
 - Docker
 - TypeScript
 - Python